stackbuilders/dotenv-hs/README.md

 ### Variable substitution

-In order to use compound env vars use the following sintax within your env vars
+In order to use compound env vars use the following syntax within your env vars
 ${your_env_var}.
 For instance:

 ```